rpanos/Angular_demo_wSVG/README.md

 * serve this repository with your webserver
 * install node.js and run `node scripts/web-server.js`
+  * If you have response issues, try changing the port number with `node scripts/web-server.js XXXX`

 Then navigate your browser to `http://localhost:<port>/app/index.html` to see the app running in your browser.